DevToolKits.app

 Why Should You Learn Regex?

-Basic Metacharacters
+Basic Meta-characters

 • . : Matches any single character.

-• \d : Matches any digit (0-9).
+• \d : Matches a digit (0-9).

 • [a-z] : Matches any single character from a to z.